Ah, crossovers. How we love you. We love the endless bonding moments between our favorite heroes, and we love that big inevitable superhero team up.

 Yes, they did.
 If Barry chose to say “you have failed this city” in a growly voice and had the audacity to scowl, that’s his choice.
 And not a sign Barry is turning into this angry and unlikable human all because of Oliver.

 All I ask is we don’t have a fundamental misunderstanding of one of the main characters when they crossover.
-And if they do, it gets addressed, and they are put in there place.
+And if someone does, it gets addressed, and they are put in there place.